FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is 'warranty against eviction' in Philippine contracts of sale?

 **Top-1 Match:**
-> Contract law provides protections for purchasers against hidden defects in title.
+> Warranty against eviction is the seller's obligation to protect the buyer against legal claims of third persons that may disturb the buyer's peaceful possession of the thing sold.

-**Top-1 Label:** `conceptual` | **Relevant:** `True`
+**Top-1 Label:** `exact` | **Relevant:** `True` | **Score:** `0.7708`

 ✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
-1. ✅ `conceptual` - Contract law provides protections for purchasers against hidden defects in title....
+1. ✅ `exact` | Score: `0.7708` - Warranty against eviction is the seller's obligation to protect the buyer against legal claims of th...
-2. ✅ `paraphrase` - In sales contracts, sellers guarantee that buyers will not face legal troubles from other parties cl...
+2. ✅ `conceptual` | Score: `0.7562` - Contract law provides protections for purchasers against hidden defects in title....
-3. ✅ `exact` - Warranty against eviction is the seller's obligation to protect the buyer against legal claims of th...
+3. ❌ `irrelevant` | Score: `0.7477` - A deed of sale transfers ownership from seller to buyer....

 ---